← All posts Abstract illustration of a wireframe network of interlocking nodes, one glowing brighter than the rest

 How does UK AI regulation differ from the EU AI Act?

-The EU passed one horizontal statute that classifies AI systems by risk and applies across sectors; the UK chose to route AI through existing regulators applying existing law.
-For a UK enterprise the difference is practical: EU obligations arrive on fixed statutory dates and apply if you serve EU users, while UK obligations accrete through guidance, consultations, and enforcement patterns that must be tracked continuously.
+The EU passed one horizontal statute that classifies AI systems by risk and applies across sectors.
+The UK instead chose to route AI through existing regulators applying existing law.
+For a UK enterprise the difference is practical: EU obligations arrive on fixed statutory dates and apply if you serve EU users.
+UK obligations, by contrast, accrete through guidance, consultations, and enforcement patterns that must be tracked continuously.
 Many UK organisations end up running both models at once — EU AI Act compliance for European operations, regulator-watching for domestic ones.

 ← All posts